Philadelphia Flyers mania is heating up.

 - Game 4: Aug.
 18, 3 p.m., NBCSN

 Now, there are a number of different ways to bet the series.

 For example, at BetMGM Sportsbook, there is a three-team parlay.
 All that needs to happen is the Flyers, New York Islanders and Colorado Avalanche all win their respective games tomorrow.
 The odds are +475.

 And here some other wagers for the Flyers-Canadiens series from BetMGM:

-- Which period will the most goals be scored?
+- In which period will the most goals be scored?

-- First goalscorer in the game (including overtime).
+- Who will be the first goalscorer in the game (including overtime)?

 - Which team will be the first to reach three goals (regular time only)?

 Philadelphia Flyers fans are hungry for a Cup

 There is little doubt the Philadelphia Flyers are going to attract a significant amount of the NHL betting handle.